 Now, let's get on with the actual task at hand: Tracking.
 My actor, James Felix, is aiming an Airsoft pistol, which has the orange tip on the barrel so it cannot be confused with an actual firearm.
 Obviously, we'd prefer him to be wielding a real gun, so we're going to replace the orange with a black barrel.
 To do so, we need to be able to precisely match the gun's motion.

 First, create a Tracker node using either the right-click context menu (it will be found in the Tracking folder) or the Ctrl-space menu.
 The Tracker was designed before linear workflows were in common use, so it tends to work better in a gamma-corrected space.
-This footage, by the way, looks best in Rec.709 (Scene referred).
-In your Gamut tool, that's ITU-R BT.709 (scene).
+This footage, by the way, looks best in Rec.709 (Display referred).
+In your Gamut tool, that's ITU-R BT.709 (display).
+It will probably look very crunchy in the blacks because it's also an 8-bit Integer image.
+Use a ChangeDepth node before the Gamut tool and choose float16.
+That will give Fusion enough data to work with to create a pleasing conversion.
 It doesn't look great by any means, but it's as good as I could get with equipment borrowed from my University.

 Connect the Tracker to the Resize node (or directly to the Loader if you are using the PAR adjustment.
 In your Viewer, you should see a green rectangle labeled "Tracker 1."
 This box will keep track of any pixels within its boundaries and, on each frame, will try to find those pixels and reposition itself on top of them.
 If you put your mouse over the box, a larger, dotted rectangle will appear.
 This larger box is the search area.
 Fusion saves time by only looking within this large box for the pixels in the small box.
 If the object you're tracking is moving large distances, it might be necessary to make the dotted box bigger by dragging its corners outward.
 For this shot, the default size is fine.